 For charcoal/pastel portraits on drawing paper:

-Generally, more time means better quality portraits--especially if the reference photo or the figure is complicated (multi-colored speckled fur, unique feather pattern, etc.).
-Outside of shipping or requested meeting time to discuss/plan out commission ideas, there are no extra fees for traditional commissions.
+Outside of shipping (for $250 drawings and under only) or requested meeting time to discuss/plan out commission ideas, there are no extra fees for traditional commissions.

 Karen most often uses charcoal and/or pastel for her commissions, but she also welcomes acrylic paintings.
 Although acrylic paintings will require more time to render than charcoal/pastel portraits, and therefore be more expensive; painting pricing varies depending on requested canvas size and content; Karen will offer a price quote depending on your requests for the painting.